-This course is taught by industrial practitioners, bringing real world experiences into the classroom.
+This course is taught by a mixture of academic staff and industrial practitioners, bringing real world experiences into the classroom.

 The course’s primary focus is on project management using the building information modelling process.
 This will give you the chance to take your career forward - from a management viewpoint, not just in construction, but in other sectors as well.
 We teach the principles of project management, while using building information modelling.